Cysharp/ZLogger/README.md

 The advantages of using ZLogger include more log levels, filtering, automatic category(typename from `GetLogger<T>`) granting, and common log headers/footers than the standard Unity logger.
 Adding categories can be very useful for filtering logs using something like [EditorConsolePro](https://assetstore.unity.com/packages/tools/utilities/editor-console-pro-11889) (e.g. [UI], [Battle], [Network], etc.).

 You can also use `ZLoggerFileLoggerProvider`, `ZLoggerRollingFileLoggerProvider` to write out logs to files, which can be useful if you want to output as a PC application(Steam, VR, etc...).
 You can also use `ZLoggerStreamLoggerProvider` or `ZLoggerLogProcessorProvider` as an extension point for your own log output.

+> Limitation: Currently ZLogger for Unity does not support structured logging so you can not set `EnableStructuredLogging = true`.

 License
 ---